ezsystems/commerce-documentation/docs/guide/configuration/required_crontab_tasks.md

 # Required crontab tasks

-## Remove translation and navigation caches
+## Remove the translation and navigation caches

 The shop collects changes regarding translations (textmodules) and navigation.
 If there are changes (e.g. performed in the backend) the cache will be refreshed.